entrptaher/groovy-proxy-rotator/README.md

 npm install
 ```

-5. create a new file called `proxies.json` with following content, the file must be a valid JSON.
+5. You must create a new file called `data/proxies.json` with following content, the file must be a valid JSON.
 Assuming there are some proxies running at `127.0.0.1:10000` and `127.0.0.1:20000`, the file will look like below.

 ```json
 [